btarg/Origami/README.md

 > 📖 View the official docs on [GitBook](https://btarg.gitbook.io/origami-docs/) for information on how to use the
 > plugin.

+The docs are also open source at [btarg/origami-docs](https://github.com/btarg/origami-docs).

 ## Supported versions

 This plugin will only ever support the latest version of Minecraft (Paper) at the time of its release.